 Ask your Realtor so many questions he wants to run for cover.
 Use the Internet to see what has sold lately in your target area.
 Better yet, make your Realtor do this for you.
 He works for you after all!

 BTW, did you know that millennial home buyers never pay commissions to their Realtor?
 (Trick question, no home buyers do.)
 That’s why buyers should always have a Realtor and never try to go it alone.
-Home sellers pay the commissions to both brokerages.
+Home sellers pay commissions to both brokerages.

 Tip #6: Enjoy the Process